sst/sst/www/docs/advanced/removal-policy.md

 description: "Learn how to set the removal policy for resources in your Serverless Stack (SST) app."
 ---

-The removal policy controls what happens to the resource when it's being removed.
+A Removal Policy controls what happens to the resource when it's being removed.
 This can happen in one of three situations:

 1. The resource is removed from the Stack.
 2. A change to the resource is made that requires it to be replaced.